 The children are required to wear the school tracksuit and bring appropriate gear on the day they have physical education.
 Children should not wear dangerous jewellery.
 Children are taught to handle all apparatus safely and carefully.
 Should an accident occur in the PE lesson we will follow the procedures outlined for accidents in our Health and Safety policy.
-Children will not be asked to do activities for which they are not physically or mentally ready.
+Children will not be asked to do activities for which they are ready.
 Teachers should ensure that all equipment is safe for children to use.
 Pupils should be shown how to lift, carry, place and use equipment safely.
 All accidents will be logged in the school's Incident Book.
+Extra curricular activities which take place in G.P.
+Hall, astro and parish field will be under the supervision of a least two staff members .